Turbulence which hit SQ321 in 2024: Possibility of weather radar defect cannot be ruled out, investigation finds

 "It is likely that the occurrence aircraft experienced another no-painting situation," TSIB said.

-AsiaOne understands that a defect must be recorded for the same aircraft three times within 10 days for the airline to take additional troubleshooting action.
+SIA has a reliability programme for recurring defects for all aircraft systems, where if the same defect occurs to the same aircraft three times within 10 days, it will take additional troubleshooting action.

-While three instances were recorded for SQ321, they did not fall within the 10-day period.
+While three instances were recorded for the occurrence aircraft, they did not fall within the 10-day period.

 However, the weather radar's manufacturer conducted tests on the radar and could not replicate the issue, concluding that there was no evidence that the radar failed to detect and display weather encountered as the aircraft flew over southwest Myanmar, the report also stated.